Gyerann/CSGO-Internal/README.md

-Internal for CS:GO I've made some time ago.
+# Internal for CS:GO
-Offsets were updated, the method used for ESP was patched
+Ive made this some time ago while messing around with reverse engineering and
-Because of this I'll share it here
+Offsets were updated and the method used for ESP was patched since
-If you still want to try launch the game without VAC and on an alt, you may stil get banned otherwise
+I dont recommend testing, you will get VACd